schim-app/schim/README.md

 ## Documentation

-Schim comes with a very comprehensive user manual and documentation for developers.
+Schim comes with a very comprehensive user manual and developer documentation.
 Both can be found [here](https://schim.rtfd.io).
 For more detail on how the documentation is maintained, have a look at the [README](docs/README.md).

 ## Installing